Mummification

 Roots in the history of erotic restraint

-Mummification has no single coining authority and no founding clinician: it is documented in BDSM community and reference literature, chiefly Mummification (BDSM) on Wikipedia, rather than in the classic sexological catalogues of Richard von Krafft-Ebing or Havelock Ellis.
+Mummification has no single coining authority and no founding clinician.
+It is documented in BDSM community and reference literature, chiefly Mummification (BDSM) on Wikipedia, rather than in the classic sexological catalogues of Richard von Krafft-Ebing or Havelock Ellis.
 It descends from the much older history of consensual erotic restraint, summarised in Wikipedia's Bondage (BDSM), a theme with deep cultural roots that include Japanese rope traditions.
 The specific full-body "wrapping" form, and the playful borrowing of the Egyptian-mummy image, are distinctly modern.

 A practice shaped by its materials